brechtm/rinohtype/doc/quickstart.rst

     rinoh_documents = [dict(doc='index',        # top-level file (index.rst)
                             target='manual')]   # output file (manual.pdf)

-The dictionary accepts optional keys besides the required *doc* and *target* keys.
+The dictionary accepts optional keys in addition to the required *doc* and *target* keys.
 See :ref:`sphinx_builder` for details.

 When building the documentation, select the `rinoh` builder by passing it to the :option:`sphinx:sphinx-build -b` option::